Tendering Tips

 - In your tender submission make sure you follow the instructions, submit in the requested format and that all requested documentation or samples are provided as required by the tender documents.
 Ensure you complete the pricing information very carefully and double check you have made no mistakes.

 - Make sure your tender is with us on time.
 Tenders are returned electronically through the web portal do not leave it to the last minute to upload it into eTendersNI.
-The portal will close down the tender opportunity at the required closing date and time and you will not be allowed to complete your submission.
+The portal will close down the tender opportunity at the required closing date and time and you will not be allowed to complete your submission after this.

-- Don’t forget to review your own performance following a tender whether it is successful or not learn from what you did well as well as what you did badly.
+- Don’t forget to review your own performance following a tender whether it is successful or not learn from what you did well as well as what you could improve upon.